mplough/rs22812/README.md

 I switched the meter to measure AC voltage.
 The '~' appended to the SI unit designates an AC measurement.

-The RS22812 object's code is pretty simple, so you can easily customize the output to your tastes.

 As seen in the above example, the minimum time between readings is about 1.5 seconds.
 The manual states the battery life should be around 100 hours.
 I would imagine the battery life would be less when